Factor-Inwentash Chair in Children’s Mental Health

 Alaggia R. (2002).
 Balancing acts: Re-conceptualizing support in maternal response to intrafamilial child sexual abuse.
 Clinical Social Work Journal, (30) 1, 41-56.

-Alaggia, R. & Vine, C. (Eds.)
-(2006) Cruel but not Unusual: Violence in Canadian Families, Waterloo, ON: Wilfrid Laurier University Press.
+Alaggia, R. & Maiter, S. (2012).
+Domestic Violence and Child Abuse: Issues for Immigrant and Refugee Families.
+In Alaggia, R., & Vine, C., Cruel but not Unusual: Violence in Canadian Families, 2nd Edition, Waterloo, ON: Wilfrid Laurier University Press.

 Alaggia, R. & Csiernik, R. (2010).
 Coming home: Rediscovering the family inaddictions counselling.
 In Csiernik, R. & Rowe, W. (Eds.)
 Responding to the Oppression of Addictions: Canadian Social Work Perspectives.
 2nd edition.
 Toronto: Canadian Scholar’s Press.